jadenyue/NBA_Surrender_Analysis/README.md

 **SRS is not a clean control.** It is built from point margin, and point margin is affected by surrendering itself, so the control variable and the outcome are not fully independent.
 It is also a season-level figure, meaning it describes the roster a coach had rather than the team he actually had available for a particular game.
 And it captures quality but not team depth.

 **Play-by-play substitution data is less complete in earlier seasons.** Team-games with fewer than 15 recorded substitutions were excluded, which affects 2000-01 more than 2024-25, with pass rates of 76.7% and 98.0% respectively and median substitutions logged rising from 18 to 24.
-Since missing substitutions make a surrender undetectable, this could manufacture the historical trend rather than reveal it.
-Two checks argue against that.
-First, the rise in recorded substitutions is real rather than a logging change, since the play-by-play counts track an independent official measure of players used per game at r = +0.969.
-Second, restricting to denser logs does not flatten the trend at all: the correlation with year is +0.909 unrestricted, +0.909 among games with 18 or more substitutions, +0.911 at 20 or more, and +0.909 at 22 or more.
+Since missing substitutions make a surrender undetectable, this could falsify the stated historical trend of surrendering becoming more common.
+However, dropping the thinnest logs actually shows a stronger trend.
+The correlation between surrenders and year is +0.909 unrestricted, +0.909 among games with 18 or more substitutions, +0.911 at 20 or more, and +0.909 at 22 or more.

 **2025-26 is excluded**, because that season uses an incompatible feed format requiring a separate parser.

+## Data sources

+Play-by-play comes from the NBA's own stats API, the playbyplayv2 endpoint at stats.nba.com, accessed through a GitHub mirror.
+Every event in every game: shots, rebounds, fouls, turnovers, timeouts, substitutions.

+Team strength (SRS) and coach records come from Basketball Reference.
+The coach records give games coached per team-season, which is what lets mid-season sackings be split correctly.

+Since the play-by-play came through a mirror rather than direct from the league, I checked nothing had been lost.
+Season minute totals rebuilt from the substitution events matched officially published minutes at a correlation of 1.0000 across eleven teams in four eras, with the largest discrepancy 0.15%.

+I also conducted a series of random checks against the NBA's official scorer's report, to verify minutes data and confirm surrender flags.
+All checks passed.